Nothing matters more than your family

-Lewellen | Strebe provides knowledgeable services in all aspects of family law so that you can make the best decisions for you and your
+Lewellen | Strebe provides knowledgeable services in all aspects of family law so that you can make the best decisions for you and your family’s future

-Divorce results in termination of the marital status as well as judgment on issues such as, child custody, child and spousal support, and the division of property (assets and debts).
+Divorce is the legal process that results in termination of the marital status as well as judgment on issues such as child custody, child and spousal support, and the division of property (assets and debts).
 After you are divorced, you are single again and free to marry or enter into a new domestic partnership.
 In a divorce, you can ask the Judge for orders such as child support, spousal support, partner support, custody and visitation, domestic violence restraining orders, division of property, and other orders.

 When you separate or divorce, you may need to decide who will have “custody” of your children and how they will be taken care of.
 You may also need to decide on visitation, which means how each parent will spend time with the children.

-There are two kinds of “custody” orders: Legal custody, which means who makes important decisions for your children’s healthcare, education and welfare; and physical custody, which means who your children live with.
+- Legal custody: who makes important decisions for your children’s healthcare, education and welfare; and physical custody, which means who your children live with.

 In California, either parent can have custody, or the parents can share custody.
-The Court makes the final decision about custody and visitation but usually will approve the arrangement both parents agree on.
+The Court makes the final decision about custody and visitation, but usually will approve the arrangement both parents agree on.
 If the parents cannot agree, the Court will make a decision at a court hearing.
 In most counties, the Court will usually not make a decision about custody/visitation until after the parents have met with a custody expert from the court’s public program (Family Court Services’ mediator) or a private custody evaluator who is paid by the parties but acts as the Court’s independent expert.

 We assist clients with all aspects of child support and spousal or partner support, including complex cases involving high-income earners or self-employed business people and post-judgment modifications.
-Often, a party earns income not from wages or salary, but from a business, sole proprietorship, or investments, real estate, or other ownership interests.
-Our team has the experience to help you identify sources of income and hidden income available for support.
+Non-salary income (from investments, real estate or business ownership) can be difficult to identify and track.
+Our team has the expertise to identify sources of income and hidden income available for support.

 Couples sometimes prefer separation for religious reasons.
 If you file for a legal separation, you may later be able to file an amended petition to ask the Court for a divorce.
-In a legal separation case, you can ask the Judge for orders like child support, spousal support, partner support, custody and visitation, domestic violence restraining orders, or any other orders you can get with a divorce case.
+In a legal separation case, you can ask the Judge for orders like child support, spousal support, partner support, custody and visitation, domestic violence restraining orders, or any other orders available in a divorce case.

 - you and the abusive person are married or registered domestic partners, divorced, separated, dating or used to date, living together or used to live together (not just roommates), or related (parent, child, brother, sister, grandchild, grandparent, in-law), and

-Lewellen | Strebe provides international family law services to clients.
-With residential mobility throughout the world, family law disputes have quickly extended beyond state and international boundaries.
+Lewellen | Strebe has unique expertise in international family law services.
+With increased residential mobility throughout the world, family law disputes now extended beyond state and international boundaries.

 Clients with international custody or property disputes must be cautious to not act in a way that inadvertently surrenders or jeopardizes their rights.
 In these types of cases, it is imperative that you learn your rights in short order because time is of the essence, and the passage of time is often a prominent factor in these cases.